ericdotmills5/portfolio-generator/README.md

 2. Download "portfolio_generator.py" in the same directory as the formatted stock data
 3. Navigate to the project directory and run: "python3 portfolio_generator.py"

+If you do not wish to download this software, the sample stocks "stock_prices.csv" were used to create a sample report which you can read from "report.html"

 ## Disclaimer
 This project is for educational purposes only.
 It should not be used for real-world investment decisions.
 The author of this project is not responsible for any financial losses.